Increasingly mercenary and unaltrustic global culture

 This started with a thread in Linkedin: https://www.linkedin.com/feed/update/urn:li:activity:6907701418334015488/?commentUrn=urn%3Ali%3Acomment%3A(activity%3A6907701418334015488%2C6907743262677856256)

-5-6 years ago we "only" had maybe 1 or 2 people per interview day (typically between 4 to 8 interviews per interview day) no-show to a confirmed interview (we go through a triple confirmation process), but most of them would follow up with apologies and wanting to reschedule.
+5-6 years ago we "only" had maybe 1 or 2 people per interview day no-show to a confirmed interview (typically between 4 to 8 interviews scheduled per interview day), we go through a triple confirmation process.
+Most of those that did miss their confirmed interview would follow up with apologies and wanting to reschedule.

 We made note of their flakiness, but continued the process with them.

-We might get someone no-showing and "ghosting" maybe 1-2 per month.
+We might get someone no-showing and "ghosting" maybe once or twice per month.

-Now, even after triple-confirming the appointment with them, on a good day, only HALF of the people bother to show up for the interview, and almost none of the ones that no-showed will follow up or respond to our follow up about the missed appointment!
+Now, as of 2022, even after triple-confirming the appointment with them, on a good day, only HALF of the people bother to show up for the interview, and almost none of the ones that no-showed will follow up or respond to our follow up about the missed appointment!

-We're an international virtual company, so these have almost always been online.
+Of the several companies I'm responsible for, some of them are international virtual companies, so these interviews and jobs have almost always been online.

-We also speak to local business owners with non-virtual setups, that have been booking up to 20 confirmed interviews in a day, and only have 2-5 people actually show up!
+We also speak to local businesses owners in multiple countries, especially the US, with non-virtual setups.
+These companies have seen a rise in issues with potential employees booking up to 20 confirmed interviews in a day, and only have 1-5 candidates actually show up!

-We were trying to address this issue by sweetening the opportunities with extrinsic enhancements (higher pay, more benefits, more time off, etc.), but found it had the opposite desired effect, this lead to more insincere people only interested in those options, not actually motivated and excited about our organization and the job itself.
+We have tried to address this issue by sweetening the opportunities with extrinsic enhancements (higher pay, more benefits, more time off, etc.), in some cases offering more than double the market pay (normally $24 an hour, but we offered over $50/hr, or from market of $60/hr to over $120/hr), but found it had the opposite desired effect, this lead to more insincere and unreliable people only interested in those extrinsic options, and they were not actually motivated and excited about our organizations or the job itself, and were ironically much lower quality candidates in their actual work experience, background, relevance to the position, etc.

-So, interestingly, significantly reducing the extrinsic offerings (lower the pay, lower the benefits, etc.), and focusing on the intrinsic offerings (the work itself, the good we do for others) is helping to weed out the insincere mercenary (and perhaps correspondingly inconsiderate?) types, and improving the percentage of those personally excited to explicitly for us as a global leader in our industry, who also correspondingly seem to be much more polite, considerate, and better communicators.
+So, interestingly, we found that significantly reducing the extrinsic offerings (lower the pay, lower the benefits, etc.), and focusing on the intrinsic offerings (the work itself, the impact of the good our programs do for others) is a better predictor at helping to weed out the insincere mercenaries (and perhaps correspondingly most inconsiderate people most likely to ghost?) types.
+This helped for a little while to improve the percentage of those personally excited to explicitly for us as a global leader in our industry, who also correspondingly seem to be much more polite, considerate, and better communicators.

 The ghosting is still bad, but it is half what it had become, and as we work on the position marketing language more, it keeps improving.
 This has made it so that we can lower our overall costs for the new employees, and after they finish their probationary period, we can reward them with lots of great increases in pay and benefits, but weed out the mercenaries.